Pathfinder - The Rogue Handbook

 Hit Points: At d8 hit points, the Rogue is fairly squishy.
 Because many Rogues work best in melee, hit points are a serious concern and Rogues need to be sure to keep their AC high.

 Base Attack Bonus: 2/3 BAB is difficult because many Rogues depend on two-weapon fighting, but flanking and high Dexterity can make up the deficit.
+Debilitating Injury also allow you debuff and enemy's AC, which can go a long way to compensate for your relatively low BAB.

 Saves: Good Reflex saves, high Dexterity, and Evasion make the Rogue exceptionally good at Reflex saves, but they often have issues with Fortitude and Will saves.